Have you ever considered offering learning & development opportunities as a standard part of an employee compensation package?

 Adopt the concept of Learning in the Flow of Work, a term coined by Josh Bersin in 2018.
 Waiting days to get an answer for your learning needs, navigating through 15 steps to access learning content, and only being able to access a resource through a computer instead of a smartphone are all pain points for employees.

-Instead, make learning content instantly available on the applications and platforms that employees use on a daily basis, such as Teams, Slack, Yammer, Workplace, Salesforce, Chrome, and WeChat.
+Instead, make digital learning content instantly available on the applications and platforms that employees use on a daily basis, such as Teams, Slack, Yammer, Workplace, Salesforce, Chrome, and WeChat.
 It only makes sense to make learning content available where your employees are.

 3. Provide a continuous flow of new, up-to-date content